 Most contracts offer a set amount of mobile data per month, so remember to monitor your data usage.

 If you have a phone contract, or have some other method of paying for data, you should be able to access mobile data.

 There’s usually a set amount of data you can use per month.
 You can’t go past this limit, unless you get more data by spending extra money.

-Swipe up from the bottom of the screen, and press the mobile data icon to enable mobile data.
-It’s situated next to the airplane icon.
+Click the mobile data icon to enable mobile data – it’s next to the airplane icon.